-Friction modeling and predictions
+Friction Modeling and Predictions

-A detailed friction model analysis was performed for the OP 9.8L three-cylinder engine by using an analytical friction model that was validated for the 4.9L three-cylinder research engine as discussed previously in the paper.
-The major components of the engine such as the pistons, bearings, crank train and gearbox were sized for a 230 PCP limit in order to set the geometry required for the various sub-models of the friction model.
-The cylinder pressure trace obtained from GT-POWER was also used as an input for the friction model.
-A lube and water system model was created in LMS Amesim to determine flowrates and pressure requirements for these two operating conditions.
+A detailed friction model analysis was performed for the two-stroke OP 9.8L three-cylinder engine by using the analytical friction model that was validated for the 4.9L three-cylinder research engine, as discussed previously in this paper.
+The major components of the engine such as the pistons, bearings, crank train and gearbox were sized for a 235 PCP limit in order to establish the geometry required for the different sub-models of the friction model.
+The cylinder pressure trace obtained from GT-POWER was also used as an input for the friction model: Figure 24.
+A lube and water system model was created in LMS AMESIM to determine flow rates and pressure requirements for the operating conditions as shown in Table 5.
 Based on the assumption of a variable displacement pump, the flow and pressure requirement were converted in auxiliary power loss.
 The fuel pump power was calculated based on supplier data for the corresponding rail pressure, pump speed and fuel injection quantity.
-The total friction power loss and breakdown can be seen in Table 12.
-From the table it can be seen that the predicted friction power loss for the production 9.8L in 2020 time frame is expected to be much lower compared to current measured friction on 4.9L OP research engine.
-A portion of this improvement is obtained by optimizing the engine design for friction such as having an integrated gearbox with power take-off from exhaust crank and optimized size and design of engine components.
-Remaining reduction in friction is obtained by applying four-stroke technologies that have been published in literature and utilized in SuperTruck project.
-These include technologies listed below -
+The predicted total friction power loss and breakdown can be seen in rom the Table 12.
+It can be seen that the predicted friction power loss for the production 9.8L in 2020 is expected to be much lower than the current measured friction of the 4.9L two-stroke OP research engine.
+A portion of this improvement is obtained from optimizing the engine design for friction - such as having an integrated gearbox with power take-off from exhaust crank, and optimized size and design of engine components.
+The remaining reduction in friction will obtained by applying four-stroke technologies which have been published in literature and utilized in SuperTruck project.
+These include technologies listed below: